Can Essential Oils Help Beard Growth?

 Alopecia Barbae is an autoimmune disease that causes beard hair loss.
 This means your body’s immune system mistakenly attacks healthy hair follicles.
 Typically, Alopecia barbae comes on suddenly and you begin losing beard hair in small circular patches.

 Although alopecia of the beard does not pose a serious health risk, you should speak with your doctor for possible treatments and emotional support

 Guys naturally produce the male hormone known as dihydrotestosterone or DHT.
 It's actually a byproduct of testosterone and is an important hormone for helping you to form male sex characteristics.

 However, DHT can cause hair loss by binding to your hair follicles.
 Once it’s bound to your hair follicles, DHT causes the follicle to shrink and weaken, slowing down hair growth and eventually stopping the follicle from producing new hairs.

 This process is called ‘miniaturization,’ and it eventually leads to a complete end of hair growth in DHT-affected hair follicles.

 Far from being just an annoyance, stress is a serious health problem that can affect everything from your immune system to the thickness of your beard.

 If you’ve been working long hours, rushing to meet deadlines or dealing with other aspects of a stressful work environment, there’s a possibility that stress from your job could have a negative impact on your beard.

-The best solution is to reduce stress levels, either through lifestyle changes like exercising, seeking psychiatric help or the use of medications to treat the stress.
+The best solution is to reduce stress levels, either through a holistic approach like aromatherapy, lifestyle changes such as exercising, or seeking psychiatric help to treat the stress.

 Certain diets, particularly those with low amounts of vitamins and minerals, can cause your beard to experience hair loss prematurely.
 For example, study data